KavyaPremaseelan/enchanteur/README.md

 - **Bootstrap**: Used for styling and layout.
 - **Font Awesome**: Provides icons for visual elements.
 - **Google Fonts**: Used for typography.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.